Khaledy30/nestjs-graphql/README.md

 npm run dev:monolith
 ```

 This command will start the NestJS server with GraphQL in development mode.
+The monolith will run on http://localhost:3001/graphql.

 ## Start the Gateway